jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="3_3_2_2"></a>
 #### [↖](#3_3)[↑](#3_3_2_1)[↓](#3_3_2_3) Launch Configuration

-* Instance configuration template that an Auto Scaling group uses to launch EC2 instances
+* Instance configuration template that an Auto Scaling Group uses to launch EC2 instances
-* One LC per ASG, can be used in many ASGs though
+* One Launch Configuration per ASG, can be used in many ASGs though
 * Can't be modified, needs to be recreated

 <a name="3_3_2_3"></a>
 #### [↖](#3_3)[↑](#3_3_2_2)[↓](#3_3_2_4) Launch Template

-* Similar to LC
+* Similar to Launch Configuration
+* Launch Templates can be used to launch regular instances as well as Spot Fleets.
 * Allows to have multiple versions of the same template
+* Can source another template to build a hierachy
 * With versioning, you can create a subset of the full set of parameters and then reuse it to create other templates or template versions
-* AWS recommends to use launch templates instead of launch configurations to ensure that you can use the latest features of Amazon EC2
+* AWS recommends to use Launch Templates instead of Launch Configurations to ensure that you can use the latest features of Amazon EC2

 <a name="3_3_2_4"></a>
 #### [↖](#3_3)[↑](#3_3_2_3)[↓](#3_3_2_5) Termination Policy

-* To specify which instances to terminate first during scale in, configure a termination policy for the Auto Scaling group.
+* To specify which instances to terminate first during scale in, configure a Termination Policy for the Auto Scaling Group.
 * Policies will be applied to the AZ with the most instances
 * Can be combined with *instance proctection* to prevent termination of specific instances, this starts as soon as the instance is *in service*.
   * Instances can still be terminated manually (unless *termination protection* has been enabled)
   * Unhealthy instance will still be replaced
   * Spot instance interuptions can still occur
-* *Instance protection* can also be applied to an autoscaling group - protecting the whole group: *protect from scale in*
+* *Instance protection* can also be applied to an Auto Scaling Group - protecting the whole group: *protect from scale in*
 * Can specify *multiple* policies, will be executed in order until an instance has been found
 * *Default* policy being last in a list of multiple policies is like `catchAll`, will always find an instance
+  * Determine which AZ has most instances and at least one instance that's not protected from scale in
+  * [For ASG with multiple instance types and purchase options]: Try to align remaining instances to allocation strategy
+  * [For ASG that uses Launch Templates]: Terminate one of the instances with the oldest Launch Template
+  * [For ASG that uses Launch Configuration]: Terminate one of the instances with the oldest Launch Configuration
+  * If there are multiple instances to choose from, pick the one nearest to the next billing hour
+  * Choose one at random

 .|.|.
 -|-|-